espinosajuanma/hq/README.md

 ### Time tracking improvements and Platform Ticket

+- [x] Time Tracking avoid log hours on holidays
+	- If date is a holiday it should prevent to log hours
 - [x] Time Tracking avoid log hours on limit
 	- Already hours logged + current shouldn't be more than 8
 - [ ] Time tracking select default project